Pathoschild/NaturalTimeParser/README.md

-﻿**Pathoschild.NaturalTimeParser** provides a partial C# implementation of natural time formats in the [GNU date input format](http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html).
+﻿**Pathoschild.NaturalTimeParser** implements part of the [GNU date input format](http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html).
-This currently lets you perform arithmetic with natural date strings (like `DateTime.Now.Offset("+5 days 14 hours -2 minutes")`), and will eventually support creating dates from natural time formats (like `"last month +2 days"`).
+It lets you use date math with natural date strings (like `DateTime.Now.Offset("+5 days 14 hours -2 minutes")`), and will eventually support creating dates from natural time formats (like `"last month +2 days"`).
+The parser can be used by itself, or integrated with a templating engine like DotLiquid or SmartFormat.NET (see details below).

-This is mainly a proof of concept so far.
-Contributions to make it more usable in production are welcome.
+This is used in at least one production system, so it's reasonably robust.
+Contributions to further develop the library are welcome.

 ## Usage
 Download the [`Pathoschild.NaturalTimeParser` NuGet package](https://nuget.org/packages/Pathoschild.NaturalTimeParser/)